BCLT Summer School (23-29 July 2023), University of East Anglia, Norwich, UK.

 This workshop strand is for experienced literary translators that have published work and would like to receive some training in leading literary translation workshops.

 If you are successful in gaining a place, you will spend the summer school week shadowing our experienced workshop leaders.
-A workshop leader will also be running dedicated workshops for the Training the Trainer cohort along with some guest speakers.
+Adriana Hunter will also be running dedicated workshops for the Training the Trainer cohort.
 These workshops address specific techniques, ideas and challenges when leading literary translation workshops.

 The BCLT Summer School is run in partnership with the National Centre for Writing and is generously supported by a number of national and international sponsors.
-The 2023 Summer School is supported by the following partners:
+The 2024 Summer School was supported by the following partners:

 Arts Council England